 Upon reviewing our Current Strategies, if your program is in alignment with these priorities, you are welcome to submit a brief letter of inquiry through our website.

 Please note The Foundation’s fiscal year end is October 31.
 There is no specific time frame in which to submit a letter of inquiry.

 The background letter is reviewed by Foundation staff and they will contact you regarding the status of your inquiry.
 The entire proposal review process will take a minimum of three months and organizations are encouraged to consider the timing of their request.

 In recent years, annual charitable grants have totaled $6.5 million to more than 50 organizations.

 The Foundation accepts letters of inquiry from organizations in the continental United States.

 Yes, the Foundation supports schools that are strengthening their science and engineering programs within the framework of a liberal arts curriculum.
-However, the Foundation does not support the purchase of computer or other technology equipment.
-The Foundation also considers capital improvements to science labs within school buildings.
+However, the Foundation does not support the purchase of computers or other technology equipment.

 The Foundation awards grants of varying sizes depending on the specific project being funded.
 The average grant size is $100,000.

 The Foundation prioritizes support to charter and faith-based schools utilizing an extended day and extended year school model.

 Grants are given to organizations with 501(c)3 status, not individuals.
 Funding Limitations describe the restrictions on the types of organizations that we do not fund.